 Before attempting to clean or replace your car AC filter at home, you should read the owner’s manual.
 Different vehicles have different types of AC filters.
 Each AC filter has its own changing frequency.

-Information about when you should change your AC filter can be located both in the owner’s manual book or on the glove box compartment door.
+Information about when you should change your AC filter can be located both in the owner’s manual book and on the glove box compartment door.

 2. Locate the glove box compartment